kiebel/wp-teachpress/readme.txt

 4. Go in the backend to Courses->Settings and click on "Update to ....".

 == Upgrade Notice ==

+= 0.85.0 =
+The publication lists are now tables, so it's possible, that the lists looks differently than before.

 = 0.40.0 =
 Don't forget to click on the update button (teachpress settings page) after upgrading.